jkorinth/chisel-packaging/README.md

 -----------
 Class `ModuleBuilder` provides an abstract base class for an executable object with a `main` method.
 You'll only need to provide a list of Chisel cores you'd like to wrap into IP-XACT.
-A full example can be found in `examples`; test it as follows:
+A full example can be found in `example`; test it as follows:

   1. Source the Vivado settings scripts, make sure `vivado` is in the `PATH`.
   2. In the `chisel-packaging` base dir, do:

-        cp examples/* .
+        cp example/* .

   3. Execute via: